 The army of Israel raised their combined voices in obedience to God’s command: when you hear the sound of the trumpet, all the people shall shout; with a great shout, and the wall of the city shall fall down flat.
 They dared to shout, on the authority of God’s Word, to claim a promised victory.

-The towering walls of this fortified city of Jericho must have appeared impregnable, but though there was no sign of an accomplished victory – they trusted God’s word – and they shouted the shout of faith…
+The towering walls of this fortified city of Jericho must have appeared impregnable, but though there was no sign of an accomplished victory – they trusted God’s word – and they shouted the shout of faith.

 There is much prayer for revival,' and much effort for the deepening of the spiritual life.'
 The only answer to this is a new knowing of the Cross, not only as to sins and a life of victory over them, but as to Christ as supplanting the natural man. -T.

-Christ may be standing outside of the door of a weak and failing church, but to each individual He continues to say..Behold, I am standing at the door and knocking; if ANYONE hears and listens heeds My voice and opens the door, I will come in to him and will eat with him, and he [will eat] with Me.
-He who overcomes (is victorious), I will grant him to sit beside Me on My throne, as I Myself overcame (and was victorious) and sat down beside My Father on His throne.
+Christ may be standing outside of the door of a weak and failing church, but to each individual, He continues to say..
+'Behold, I am standing at the door and knocking; if ANYONE hears and listens heeds My voice and opens the door, I will come into him and will eat with him, and he [will eat] with Me.
+He who overcomes (is victorious), and I will grant him to sit beside Me on My throne, as I Myself overcame (and was victorious) and sat down beside My Father on His throne.

 It cannot be too frequently emphasized that for the believer, the ground or basis of prayer is the death of Jesus Christ - the victory won by the Son of God on Calvary, just as the ground and basis of His intercession at this moment is His propitiation on the Cross.